ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 ![DS1307 Crystal][step08]

-The crystal is a small silver cylinder with two wires coming out of one end, probably marked "32.768Hz".
+The crystal is a small silver cylinder with two wires coming out of one end, probably marked "32.768kHz".

 The DS1307 Real Time Clock chip needs a special piece of electrically oscillating material, known as a crystal to use as a pendulum for the clock.
 This material is coupled to a circuit inside the DS1307 which causes the material to resonate, generating high and low voltages, just like a pendulum swinging backwards and forwards driven by clockwork.

-Hz is a measure of how many times a second something happens so we would expect this crystal to oscillate 32.768 times every second.
+Hz is a measure of how many times a second something happens, and ***k*** means kilo, or 1000, so we would expect this crystal to oscillate 32.768 thousand times every second.

 ## Backup Battery Holder